FilipeAlmeidaFEUP/ros2_flatland_robot_controller/README.md

 ![2](images/2.gif)

-Example 3: A robot that moves in circles, and turns to the right when it finds an obstacle in front of it
+Example 3: A robot that moves forward and turns to the right when it finds an obstacle in front of it

 ![3](images/3.gif)